Housing, community development, urban poverty and inequality, the Community Reinvestment Act, access to credit and homeownership.

 - Ph.D.
 Human Geography, University of Washington–Seattle

 - BA, Stanford University

-Carolina Reid is an Assistant Professor in the Department of City and Regional Planning and the Faculty Research Advisor for the Terner Center for Housing Innovation.
-Carolina specializes in housing and community development, with a specific focus on access to credit, homeownership and wealth inequality.
-She has most recently published research on the impact of the foreclosure crisis on low-income and minority communities, the role of the Community Reinvestment Act during the subprime crisis, and the importance of anti-predatory lending laws for consumer protection.
-Carolina is particularly interested in interdisciplinary research and the integration of qualitative and quantitative methods.
+Carolina Reid is an Associate Professor in the Department of City and Regional Planning and the Faculty Research Advisor for the Terner Center for Housing Innovation.
+Carolina specializes in housing and community development, with a specific focus on access to credit, housing and mortgage markets, urban poverty, and racial inequality.
+Current projects with the Terner Center include research to understand the rising costs of construction in California, the benefits of affordable housing for low-income families, and the role of inequalities in mortgage lending post-recession on the racial wealth gap.

 - Courses Taught

 CY PLAN 260 The History, Theory, and Practice of Community Development